Memorial Chapel

 The most striking features of the Chapel are its handsome memorial windows.
 The glass is European rolled cathedral glass imported from Scotland.
 The three window panels that comprise the north facing window honors the service of women in the war and was donated by the Ladies Cemetery Association.
 The three panels that comprise the south facing window celebrates the U.S. Centennial (1876), depicting George Washington, Commodore Perry and Abraham Lincoln.
 The large chancel window at the west end of the building memorializes Col. Lewis P. Buckley and the 29th Ohio Volunteer Infantry Regiment.

-To make a donation for the continued care of the Chapel, please visit our Donate page, or click on the following link for a printable donation form.
+To make a donation for the continued care of the Memorial Chapel, please visit our Donate page, or click on the following link for a printable donation form.